lxtGH/DenseWorld-1M/README.md

 We are cleaning the dataset and the open-source procedure is also still under review process.

-We will opensource the dataset before the end of July.
+We will opensource the entire dataset before the end of July on Huggingface.

 - [ ] Release training code for different model.
 - [ ] Release dataset